Classes & Workshops

 Caregiver Support – Caregivers are the pillar of strength that an individual going through cancer leans upon.
 These individuals often place most or all of their attention on their loved one going through treatment, and very little on themselves.
 Attached is a flyer of resources available to the caregiver, offering ways to reconnect and take time to get the support needed through the cancer journey.

 Dayan Qigong: Mind-Body Care for Cancer Patients – Qigong is a complementary health practice to aid in self-healing, maintain health and achieve longevity.
-Classes are offered at the Patty & George Hoag Cancer Center in Newport Beach and at Hoag Cancer Center Irvine.

 Fatigue 101 – Provided in collaboration with Hoag Rehabilitation Services, Fatigue 101 discusses fatigue management—from a physical, emotional and spiritual perspective.
 This class offers tools to help deal with cancer-related fatigue, including guidance on the contributing factors and methods to address the specific source of fatigue.
 Class content will be focused on physical, lifestyle, emotional and social influences.